 The arrayfunc module provides high speed array processing functions for use with the standard Python array module.
-These functions are patterned after the functions in the standard Python Itertools module together with some additional ones from other sources.
+These functions are patterned after the functions in the standard Python Itertools and math module together with some additional ones from other sources.

 The purpose of these functions is to perform mathematical calculations on arrays faster than using native Python.